Dima2407/indoor/NavigatorLib/README.md

  to your incluude path.
 Then include _Navigator.h_ and create an instance of the class _TrilatBeaconNavigator_.
 See `example1`,  `example2` for more info.
 See `exampleCalibrate` for info on calibration.

+For the mesh+mask post-processing, see `exampleMesh1`, `exampleMesh2`.
+See `example3` for
+StandardBeaconNavigator, which is trialteration + mesh post-processing combined.

 __Note__: